wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   ![Field Calculator](/images/tutorial/field_calculator_button.png)
 - Change the checkbox to “Update existing field”
 - In the combobox, select the “id” field
-- In the left hand expression box, paste & modify:
+- In the left hand expression box enter the following:

   `toint(concat('n', tostring(@row_number)))`
-  ... where `n` is the floor/level number.
+  ... where `n` is the floor/level number

+  Replace 'n' for your level's number (but, keep the single quotes).

   E.g. for the second level of our indoor map, we'd modify the above to:

   `toint(concat('2', tostring(@row_number)))`